 Further, a Residential Planned Development approved by Lee County prior to October 20, 2010 may be superseded by a Residential Planned Development to allow transfer of density from preserved wetlands to impacted wetlands within the Residential Planned Development at the standard density for uplands designated Village Neighborhood 1, conditioned upon the Village’s finding that the development has sufficiently addressed adverse impacts to wetlands on the property.

 Section 3.
-Transmittal.
+Transmittal of Adopted Plan.

-The Village Manager or his designee shall transmit the Comprehensive Plan Amendment and other materials as required by statute to the State Land Planning Agency and other reviewing agencies as provided by Section 163.3184, Florida Statutes.
+The Village Manager or his designee shall transmit the adopted Comprehensive Plan Amendment and other materials as required by statute to the State Land Planning Agency and other reviewing agencies as provided by Section 163.3184, Florida Statutes.

 Section 4.
 Severability.